ifont21/multi-k8s/notes.md

 After installing **ingress-nginx** if you get an error trying to add the addons to the ingress you can run this

 `kubectl delete job nginx-admission-create -n ingress-nginx`

+---

+## Helm

+Helm is a program that we can use to administer third parties software inside our K8s cluster

+- Helm Client
+- Tiller Server